quishiclocus/apyg/README.md

 \*\*NOTE: If you use the crypt function, it is best to have a diverse set of minimum and maximum lengths.
 Also, the crypt function is currently broken.

+To build and install apyg, run the following commands from the top directory.

+Build or install:

+`python3 setup.py [build|install]`

+Build a source distribution:

+`python -m build --sdist`

 Bugs: chuck.stearns@gmail.com

 Changelog: